vertica/vertica-containers/UDx-container/README.md

 The Vertica UDx container packages the binaries, libraries, and compilers required to create C++ Vertica UDx extensions.
 Use this repository with your Vertica binary to develop UDxs on any host system that meets the [Prerequisites](#prerequisites).

 In addition, this repository provides `vsdk-*` commmand line tools to simplify the development process.
 You can develop UDxs on your host machine, compile them within the UDx container, and then save the object files on your host machine to load into Vertica.

+Of special note is the `vsdk-vertica` command which launches a container with a Vertica executing within it.
+You can use this container to load and test your UDx.

 ## Building the UDx container